Johnson finishes 5th in final race of NASCAR career

 “It definitely feels good to run well in my final race here,” Johnson said.
 “I’ve got a tent full of family and friends back there.
 I didn’t have too much riding on making sure I had a good run here because I always plan to run well in my head, I always feel like I should.”

-He almost always did, a big reason why Johnson will go down as the greatest drivers in NASCAR history.
+He almost always did, a big reason why Johnson will go down as one of the greatest drivers in NASCAR history.

 More AP auto racing: https://apnews.com/tag/apf-AutoRacing and https://twitter.com/AP_Sports